Scouting America

 • (b) Write or visit the National Scouting Museum.
 Obtain information about this facility.
 Give a short report on what you think the role of this museum is in the Scouting program.

 6. Make a collection of some of your personal patches and other Scouting memorabilia.
 With their permission, you may include items borrowed from family members or friends who have been in Scouting in the past, or you may include photographs of these items.
 Show this collection to your counselor, and share what you have learned about items in the collection.
-(There is no requirement regarding how large or small this collection must be.)

 7. Reproduce the equipment for an old-time Scouting game such as those played at Brownsea Island.
-You may find one on your own (with your counselor's approval), or pick one from the Scouting Heritage merit badge pamphlet.
+You may find one on your own (with your counselor's approval) or pick one from the Scouting Heritage merit badge pamphlet.
 Teach and play the game with other Scouts.

 8. Interview at least three people (different from those you interviewed for requirement 5) over the age of 40 who were Scouts.
 Find out about their Scouting experiences.
 Ask about the impact that Scouting has had on their lives.
 Share what you learned with your counselor.